 - 1/4 cup Soy sauce

-- Add the flour and mix together briefly (don't over-mix or it will be too gooey).
+- Place the flour and add icey cold water and mayonnaise.
+Combine them together briefly (don't over-mix or it will be too gooey).

 - Fill a deep pan or deep-fryer with vegetable oil and heat until 180c.

 - Add each ingredient (prawn & vegetable) to the batter individually to coat them and put them into the oil.

 - When the prawn and vegetable is cooked, if you lift them up out of cooking oil with a pair of chopsticks you can feel tiny vibration.

 - When the ingredients are cooked, place them onto a plate lined with a paper towel to absorb the excess oil.

 - Continue to coat and fry each ingredient until all done.